MACGREGOR, MACMURRAY, MCMURRAY, MCMURREY, MCMURRY, MORAH, MORAY, MORRAH, MORRAY, MORROW, MURE, MURRAH, MURRAY, MURREF, MURRIE, MURROW, SUTHERLAND

 Further analysis on Group 2 cannot continue until all members submit details regarding their most distant ancestor & family trees or Gedcoms.

-Athole Lineage possible initial evidence?
+Athole Lineage: possible evidence?

-Members are invited to explore Family Finder Test in order to possibly establish links with other members who have the above mentioned Murrays in their family as ancestors during 1700-1800 circa, and may have more information on ancestors accordingly.
+Members are invited to explore Family Finder Test in order to possibly establish links with other members who have the above mentioned Murrays in their family tree as ancestors during 1700-1800 circa, and may have more information on ancestors accordingly.
 Please see this excellent Website if you believe that you may be related to the Peeblesshire branch of this family.
 HERE

 MURRAYS OF TOUCHADAM & POLMAISE -MURRAYSHALL?